Walter0697/ReactNativeJapQuiz/README.md

 - https://github.com/Walter0697/JapaneseQuizServer

 ### Progresses :arrow_forward:
+- THE APP WILL BE USEFUL IF I IMPORT ALL THE DATA FROM THE TEXTBOOK BUT IT NEEDS TIMES
 - Set up screens for different questions
 - Set up different question types
 - Set up saving score even log out